 Brick Court Chambers has 'a deserved reputation as the pre-eminent commercial set at the London bar' and clients note that it has 'great depth at all levels and you can rely on its barristers to provide a premium service'.
 Energy is a key focus for the set's commercial work and its members handle high-value contractual disputes on behalf of large oil and gas and mining companies.
 Among its key members are Mark Howard QC who represented the claimants in Single Buoy Moorings v Zurich, which concerns the abandonment of a North Sea Oil platform, as well as the 'extremely dedicated' Fionn Pilbrow QC and 'independent-minded' Richard Eschwege.
 'The clerks are keen to build relationships and demonstrate a good understanding of commercial realities', remarks a client.

 Essex Court Chambers is 'at top of the tree with great strength in depth', remarks one client.
 A prominent set for international arbitration, it has several members who appear in large-scale energy litigation.
 Although David Foxton QC was appointed to the High Court Bench in early 2020 the set retains 'many junior silks and senior juniors with real strength in this area'.
-Among these are Jern-Fei Ng QC, who took silk in 2018, and Siddharth Dhar, who acted for Karkey in an $845m dispute concerning the provision of Turkish electric power barges for the supply of electricity to the city of Karachi.
+These include Siddharth Dhar, who acted for Karkey in an $845m dispute concerning the provision of Turkish electric power barges for the supply of electricity to the city of Karachi.
 Paul Key QC acted as lead counsel for National Iranian Gas Corporation in its on-going defence of a $5bn energy arbitration claim brought by Turkmenistan.
 One client notes that 'you cannot fault the clerks room, which is efficient and friendly, and Joe Ferrigno is a fantastic senior clerk'.

 Keating Chambers is 'a go-to chambers for serious construction and energy disputes with good depth of experience and high-quality juniors and silks'.
 Members frequently act in disputes in the energy sector involving complex technical issues, given that a number of the set's barristers having a dual qualification in engineering.
 Their work covers high-value arbitrations concerning coal-fired power stations, oil production, LNG plants and nuclear power generation.
 Adam Constable QC has extensive knowledge of large-scale construction projects.
 Sean Wilken QC, who recently joined from 39 Essex Chambers, handled a force majeure claim arising from an international border dispute between Ghana and Côte d'Ivoire which halted international deep-water exploration in Ghana.
 'Calm and considered' Paul Buckingham is among the set's most prominent juniors and Emma Healiss is considered a rising star in chambers.
 One client remarks that the set has 'the best clerks room in the city – helpful, efficient, responsive and polite'.